srsampson/ADSBNet/README.md

 A local user may have multiple workstations or laptops on their network.
 It would be inconvenient and a waste of time and bandwidth to transmit all the tracks one by one to each workstation.
 Thus, a multicast port is used to broadcast the data once to all computers simultaneously.

-The really neat thing, if you use ZeroTier network then the multicast data can be sent worldwide.

 The multicast data is sent as quickly as the tracks are updated.

 The remote internet hosts of the data have to be specified in the configuration file.
 You can also specify the cycle time.
 For example, you can set the cycle time to 0 seconds (default), and the track data that has changed in the last second is transmitted over this unicast network.
 To simulate a 6 RPM antenna rotation, you might specify a 10 second cycle time.
 Then the remote users will get track updates every 10 seconds, thus lowering the data rate even further.